jertel/dmarc2logstash/README.md

 ## Kubernetes

-dmarc2logstash was originally written for installation into a Kubernetes cluster via Helm.
-A pull-request to the official Kubernetes [chart repository](https://github.com/kubernetes/charts) is in progress.
+dmarc2logstash exists in the official Kubernetes Helm repository, and can be installed into an existing Kubernetes cluster by the following the [dmarc2logstash Helm instructions](https://github.com/kubernetes/charts/tree/master/stable/dmarc2logstash).

 ## Grafana Dashboard